 Cambridge Analytica scandal was not the first instance of Facebook getting caught red-handed.
 It has previously been involved in ethically objectionable research on Emotional Contagion, where the company manipulated user News Feed without their knowledge or consent.

-The purpose of the research was to learn how emotional state of individuals can be influenced by others through content on social media.
+The purpose of the research was to learn how the emotional state of individuals can be influenced by others through content on social media.

 This year, Facebook was found using an undercover VPN of sorts to track activities of users, such as their app usage on smartphones.